unsw-cse-capstone-project/capstone-project-comp9900-w17a-996/README.md

 ```
 cd capstone-project-comp9900-w17a-996/filmfinder/api && python app.py
 ```
-By now, you should see that the React application pops up in your default browser, which means you are ready to enjoy the functionalities of the website.
+By now, you should see that the React application pops up in your default browser, which means you are ready to enjoy the functionalities of the website.<br/>
 GLHF! :)

 ## Contributors (Sorted by alphabet)
 Binbin Xu<br/>